proway2/go-igrf/README.md

 }
 ```

 - Run `go mod tidy`, this brings the latest version.
-Fix the version if you need a different one.
+Fix the version at `go.mod` if you need a different one.

 ## References